amoghe/rocketship/README.md

 ## What is the motivation behind this project?

-Yours truly has seen various flavors of the same software at different companies who were shipping virtual and physical appliances to their customers.
-Each time they spent an inordinate amount of time and resources building software that was not directly related to their core IP. `rocketship` is an attempt to provide the common core functionality needed in order to ship linux based appliances.
+Companies that ship their product as physical or virtual appliances end up spending an inordinate amount of time and resources building software to manage the state of the appliance and provide facilities that make the product usable.
+While this is necessary for the product to be stable and easily serviceable, it distracts from the focus of building the core IP that is going to provide value to the user. `rocketship` is an attempt to provide the common core functionality needed in order to ship linux based appliances, allowing you to focus on other things.

-Shipping your software on an appliance involves developing all the pieces of software that are required to keep the appliance operational and usable.
+What is this core functionality, you ask?
+Typically, this includes services (outside the core business process) that help usability, serviceability and generally help keep the appliance operational.
 Some of these include:

 * System metrics
 * Crash reporting
 * Easy (atomic) upgrades
 * User login account management
-* Command line interface (CLI)
+* Command line interfaces (CLI)

 `rocketship` intends to provide the platform on which you can ship your software without needing to develop all these peripheral pieces.
 You place your binary (or